 posted under Hire a Professional Copywriter

 Does your international company want to sell its products or services abroad?
 If your target market includes the United States or other countries where English is spoken, then one of your first steps should be to build a website in English.
-And not just any English – American English.
+And not just any English – American English written by a native English speaker.

 Hire an American copywriter to choose the right words for promoting your business to the world and watch your sales explode!